-Use the Right Batteries Your transmitter uses AA batteries.
+Use the Right Batteries

+Your transmitter uses AA batteries.
 Use new alkaline batteries.
 Do not use rechargeable AA cells to power the TQi transmitter, as they will not provide sufficient voltage for optimum transmitter performance.

-Caution: Discontinue running your model at the first sign of weak batteries (flashing red LED) to avoid losing control.
+Caution: Discontinue running your model at the first sign of weak batteries (flashing red light on the transmitter) to avoid losing control.